Crypto Jobs List Blog

 OSINT is a set of techniques used to gather information about individuals, companies, or organizations from publicly available sources.

-Crypto forensics investigators use OSINT techniques to identify patterns, correlations, and other relevant data.
+Crypto forensics investigators utilize OSINT techniques, along with analytics, to identify patterns, correlations, and other relevant data within blockchain networks.

 When the identity of the scammer gets known through the authorities, OSINT skills come in handy to track the criminal across the internet to gauge what they might be involved in.